WOWProjectsco/wp-our-partners/readme.txt

 3. The organization partners posted.

 == Changelog ==
+= 1.3.2 =
+* Test compatibility with WordPress 4.9.

 = 1.3.1 =
 * compatibility with WordPress 4.6.
 * Change WOWDevShop for WOWProjects, the name of the company behind the plugin.